reemrizzk/AI-translator-Next.js-Python-/README.md

 # AI-translator-Next.js-Python-
 An AI translator with front-end built with Next.js and backend built with Python

-# AI Translator using Next.js and Python

-This project is an AI Translator that utilizes Next.js for the frontend and Python for the backend.
-It aims to provide a simple yet effective interface for translating text between different languages using AI-powered translation models.

 ## Table of Contents
 - [Introduction](#introduction)
 - [Installation](#installation)